-Hemophilia A is seen in about one in every 4,000 t0 5,000 males worldwide, compared to hemophilia B, which is estimated to be in 1 in every 20,000 men.
-Hemophilia C, a much rarer form of the disease, is estimated to occur in about one case per 100,000 people in the U.S.
+Hemophilia A is seen in about 1 in every 4,000–5,000 males worldwide, compared with hemophilia B, which is estimated to be in 1 in every 20,000 men.
+Hemophilia C, a much rarer form of the disease, is estimated to occur in about 1 case per 100,000 people in the U.S.

-Each year, around 400 babies are born with some type of hemophilia in the U.S. and it is thought there are around 20,000 people living with the disease in the country, most of whom have a severe form of the disease.
+Each year, about 400 babies are born with some type of hemophilia in the U.S., and it is thought there are around 20,000 people living with the disease in the country, most of whom have a severe form of the disease.

 Hemophilia affects all ethnic groups equally throughout the world.
 Although men are mostly affected by both hemophilia A and B, about 30 percent of female carriers have clotting factor levels low enough to be in the hemophilia range.
 This is due to a phenomenon called lyonization or X chromosome inactivation, where one of the two X chromosomes in each cell is randomly inactivated.